KihyeokK/kihyeokk/README.md

 🌱 As a **CS student**, I'm currently learning Computer Networks, Concurrent Programming, NLP at McGill University.

-💻 As a **Cloud Infrastructure DevOps Intern**, I'm doing my best to learn a lot, contribute to the team, and most importantly enjoy th work!
+💻 As a **Cloud Infrastructure DevOps Intern**, I'm doing my best to learn a lot, contribute to the team, and most importantly enjoy the work!
 I love working with my team :sunglasses:

 💡 Sadly my GitHub is pretty empty right now.
 Most of my old public projects don't have good git conventions either :cry: But my GitHub will be much more vibrant in the upcoming months :star: